Chaitalykundu/Web-Development/01-HTML/1-Basics/12-File-Paths/theory.md

 # Absolute File Paths

-- An absolute file path is the full address of a file.
+- An absolute file path specify the **complete location** of a file in a system, starting from the root directory.

+&nbsp;

-* Example :
+## Example

 ```html
 <img src="https://www.w3schools.com/images/picture.jpg" alt="Mountain" />